MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-conditional-access-authentication.md

 ### SharePoint Document Grid warning AADSTS50076 or AADSTS50079

-In this case, an external security challenge is required but not satisfied.
+When message shown is AADSTS50076 or AADSTS50079, an external security challenge is required but not satisfied.
 A common cause is when multifactor authentication is turned on for SharePoint, but not for Dataverse.
 Use these steps to ensure both are aligned.

 1. Open the Microsoft Entra admin center to **SharePoint Access Policy** using [Find SharePoint Online conditional access](#find-sharepoint-online-conditional-access).
 1. Select **Access controls** > **Grant** to open the **Grant** dialog.